AzureCosmosDB/MongoMigrationWebBasedUtility/README.md

 **Note:** For the Mongo Dump/Restore option, the Web App will download the mongo-tools from the URL specified in the Web App settings.
 Ensure that the Web App has access to this URL.
 If the Web App does not have internet access, you can download the mongo-tools zip file to your development machine, then copy it to the wwwroot folder inside the published folder before compressing it.
 Afterward, update the URL in the Web App settings to point to the Web App’s URL (e.g., https://<WebAppName>.azurewebsites.net/<zipfilename.zip>).

-### Migrations modes
+### Migration modes

 Migrations can be done in two ways:

-- Offline Migration: A snapshot based bulk copy from source to target.
+- **Offline Migration**: A snapshot based bulk copy from source to target.
 New data added/updated/deleted on the source after the snapshot isn't copied to the target.
 The application downtime required depends on the time taken for the bulk copy activity to complete.

-- Online Migration: Apart from the bulk data copy activity done in the offline migration, a change stream monitors all additions/updates/deletes.
+- **Online Migration**: Apart from the bulk data copy activity done in the offline migration, a change stream monitors all additions/updates/deletes.
 After the bulk data copy is completed, the data in the change stream is copied to the target to ensure that all updates made during the migration process are also transferred to the target.
 The application downtime required is minimal.

 #### Oplog retention size